-The FBI's Internet Crime Complaint Center (IC3) has released its2019 Internet Crime Reportwhich found that 2019 was a record year for both victims of internet crime and dollar losses in the United States.
-467,361 complaints were logged by IC3 in the last calendar year - 1,300 per day on average.
+The FBI's Internet Crime Complaint Center (IC3) has released its2021 Internet Crime Report which found that 2021 was another record year for both victims of internet crime and dollar losses in the United States.
+847,376 complaints were logged by IC3 in the last calendar year with total losses amounting to $6.9 billion.
 The most frequent internet crimes recorded in 2021 were some form of Phishing/Vishing/Smishing/Pharming.
 Business Email Compromise and Email Compromise schemes (BEC/EAC) and were the costliest internet crimes last year with adjusted losses of nearly $2.4 billion.